-PARTICIPATION (10% OF SEMESTER GRADE)
+PARTICIPATION/ATTENDANCE (10% OF SEMESTER GRADE)

 DURING THE SEMESTER, YOU WILL BE GIVEN SEVERAL ASSIGNMENTS TO WORK ON BOTH INSIDE AND OUTSIDE OF CLASS THAT WILL COUNT TOWARD YOUR PARTICIPATION GRADE.
 TO FIND OUT WHICH ASSIGNMENTS COUNT TOWARD YOUR PARTICIPATION GRADE, LOOK AT THE GRADED WORK SCHEDULE.
+YOUR ATTENDANCE WILL ALSO BE AGREGATED TO THIS 10% GRADE.

-QUIZZES (10% of semester grade)
+QUIZZES (10%)